open-telemetry/opentelemetry-specification/specification/tracing-api.md

 then no-op implementation will be used.

 #### GetHttpTextFormat
-returns the HTTP text format interface which can inject/extract `Span`s.
+Returns the HTTP text format interface which can inject/extract `Span`s.

 There should be no parameter.